hector-gomez/ruter-pebble/README.md

-# Ruter for Pebble
+# Ruter for Pebble Time

-App for Pebble watches (primarily Pebble Time) to access real-time information on Oslo's public transport system (Ruter).
+App for Pebble Time watches to access real-time information on Oslo's public transport system (Ruter).

 ## Disclaimer